Personal profile

 Noorin Iqbal.
 A linguistic analysis of religious hate speech by Indians against Islam and Muslims of India.

 Eden Palmer.
-A corpus-assisted discourse analysis of trans-critical language on a parenting forum, 2010-2023.
+A corpus-assisted discourse analysis of trans-critical language in an online family support community, 2010-2023.

 Jenna Elliott.
 A corpus assisted critical discourse analysis of the manifestos of mass shooters in the U.S.A.